LLNL/RAJAPerf/docs/sphinx/user_guide/build.rst

 .. ## SPDX-License-Identifier: (BSD-3-Clause)
 .. ##

-.. _getting_started-label:
+.. _build-label:

 *********************************************
-Getting Started With RAJA Performance Suite
+Building the RAJA Performance Suite
 *********************************************

-This section should help you build the RAJA Performance Suite code so you can start running it.
+This section will help you build the RAJA Performance Suite code so you can start running it.

-.. _getting_started_reqs-label:
+.. _build_reqs-label:

 ============
 Requirements